AlexIbby/accessibilityGPT/README.md

-# AccessibilityGPT - An AODA Chatbot providing Information on Accessibility for Ontarians with Disabilities Act (AODA) 📖
+# AODAGPT - An AODA Chatbot providing Information on Accessibility for Ontarians with Disabilities Act (AODA) 📖

 This project is a chatbot designed to provide answers related to the Accessibility for Ontarians with Disabilities Act (AODA) and its regulation, the Integrated Accessibility Standards Regulation (IASR).
 The chatbot utilizes retrieval augmented generation (RAG) to provide more reliable and accurate responses. 🎯💬